wambaria/streamlit_app/README.md

 ### Deploying a model using the streamlit library
-_What is Streamlit?_ Streamlit is an open source python library to create custom web apps for machine learning and data science.
+_What is Streamlit?_ Streamlit is an open source python library to create custom web apps for machine learning and data science, used to build and deploy data apps.

 Used a _Random Forest Classifier_ to predict the species of a flower